A self-consistent dynamical model of the Milky Way disc adjusted to Gaia data: Simulations and MCMC strategy

 \subsection{Simulations of \Gaia\ data samples}

-Proper motion and parallax errors are simulated as random errors following Gaussian distributions assuming an error determined by the \Gaia\ DPAC, which values depend of magnitude, colour and position on the sky (see Sect.\ref{Sect:data}).
+Proper motion and parallax errors are simulated as random errors following Gaussian distributions assuming an error determined by the \Gaia\ DPAC, the values of which depend on magnitude, colour, and position on the sky (see Sect.\ref{Sect:data}).
 These random errors are added on the simulated motions in order to best reproduce the data.

-We apply the same selection for \MG, colours and parallaxes on the simulations as on the data.
-Those initial simulations are called "mother simulations" and will be modified during the fitting process. {\bfv The simulated catalogues are completely recomputed after each Step B, as explained in Figure \ref{fig:loops}, while they are only modified (kinematics of each star recomputed and weights applied to each star according to the new density law) during the MCMC fitting process (step A).}
+We apply the same selection for \MG, colours, and parallaxes to the simulations and the data.
+Those initial simulations are referred to here as `mother simulations' and are modified during the fitting process.
+The simulated catalogues are completely recomputed after each Step B, as explained in Figure \ref{fig:loops}, while they are only modified (kinematics of each star recomputed and weights applied to each star according to the new density law) during the MCMC fitting process (step A).